Fire and rescue services

-You should check with local authorities in the countries you are leaving, entering or passing through whether you must declare higher amounts of currency.
+You should check with local authorities in the countries you're leaving, entering or passing through whether you must declare higher amounts of currency.

-You need a Russian visa if you plan to visit the southern portion of Curonian Spit.
+You need a Russian visa to visit the southern portion of the Curonian Spit.
 The Spit is divided between Lithuania and the Russian Federation at the Nida border crossing.

-Travel by road via the Curonian Spit will require a visa.
-Travel by road through Belarus will also require a visa.
+Travelling by road via the Curonian Spit will require a visa.
+If, despite our advice, you travel by road through Belarus, you'll also require a visa.
 Rules regarding visa requirements differ when flying directly into and out of Minsk.
 Read the travel advice for Belarus.

 Localised disruptions to some cross-border road and rail transport services can happen.

-If you're travelling by road or train, allow extra time to cover disruptions.
-Border crossings may be delayed or not possible.
+If you travel by road or train, allow extra time to cover disruptions.

 To drive in Lithuania, you need both: